forest512/WorkList/December2017/mainFile.md

 #### To do in the next work
 * Postprocess the data of silt sedimentation.
 * Make the poster for AGU fall meeting.

+### 2017.
+12. 2 - 2017.
+12. 8
+#### Current work
+* Revise the post-processing code for the silt sedimentation code, e.g.,force chain, contact stress.
+* Make the AGU poster

+#### To do in the next work
+* Attend the AGU meeting
+* Discuss the postprocessing of the irregular-particle dune with Rui